dbnetsoft/RaceResultExchangeDocumentation/docs/usage/usage.md

 ### Walkthrough

-1. Make sure that the Connector is connected to the Photofinish software ñ the Results Port button must be green.
+1. Make sure that the Connector is connected to the Photofinish software ‚Äì the Results Port button must be green.
 1. Set the Sync toggle to Sync On
 1. Decide whether you want to sync finish time-of-day or net times (with FinishLynx it does not make a difference as only ALGE products output both time-of-day and net time)
 1. In the photofinish software, evaluate a bib number or change results manually.